What will you study?

 You can explore the spreadsheet of past student research by sorting on any column (e.g. general topic, season, or year).
 The first two digits of the class represent the year.
 There are links to the class home pages where you can access papers and other results.

-Or peruse the Beam Reach library of published scientific literature:
+Or peruse the recent additions to the Beam Reach Zotero library of published scientific literature: